 That was why Paul the apostle labored hard.

 The works of every Christian will be evaluated after the tribulation period but yet each one who truly believes in Jesus will be saved.
 Some of us will find that few of our works will survive God’s fire.
-Others will have more, but none of us will have anything of which to be proud because God has done it all in our lives (Philippians 2:12-13).
+Others will have more, but none of us will have anything to be proud of because God has done it all in our lives (Philippians 2:12-13).

-Reference Links:Where in the Bible does God give the judgment of man to his Son, Jesus Christ?
+Suggested Links:Where in the Bible does God give the judgment of man to his Son, Jesus Christ?

 Do Not Judge!